November Gardening Tips and To-Dos for the Pacific Northwest

 • Rake up leaves that have fallen on the lawn and pathways.

-• Any fallen leaves can also be mulched by a lawn mower and spread throughout the garden beds to replenish nutrients.
+• A lawn mower can also mulch fallen leaves and spread them throughout the garden beds to replenish nutrients.

 wheelbarrow full of mulched leaves November garden